Mali Tuaregs seize two fleeing Islamist leaders

 "A withdrawal could happen very quickly," Fabius said.
 "We're working towards it because we have no desire to stay there for the long-term."

-(Additional reporting by John Irish and Vicky Buffery in Paris, Daniel Flynn in Dakar and David Lewis in Timbuktu; Writing by Daniel Flynn; Editing by Pascal Fletcher and Mark Heinrich)
+(Additional reporting by John Irish and Vicky Buffery in Paris, Daniel Flynn in Dakar and David Lewis in Timbuktu; Writing by Daniel Flynn; Editing by Pascal Fletcher and Jon Hemming)